What do we fund?

-MAS Foundation will actively and honourably implement Te Tiriti o Waitangi, through its role, scope and function, as a responsible ‘citizen’ of Aotearoa/New Zealand.
+The MAS Foundation will actively and honourably implement Te Tiriti o Waitangi, through its role, scope and function, as a responsible ‘citizen’ of Aotearoa/New Zealand.
 We look to support people and organisations that do the same.
-Please read MAS Foundation’s Te Tiriti o Waitangi Position Statement.
+Please read the MAS Foundation’s Te Tiriti o Waitangi Position Statement.

 Who do we prioritise?

 In all our strategic areas we will prioritise proposals likely to improve health equity.
 This means that we focus on improving the health of those who have the greatest difficulty achieving good health and wellbeing outcomes.